Structure your app for localization

 Internationalization, the process of structuring your app’s code and UI for localization, is a fundamental first step in building apps for a global audience.
-With Apple’s powerful tools and technologies, including Xcode 11, Apple APIs, Auto Layout, and Unicode support, it’s easy to prepare your apps to support multiple languages and regions, even before you know which languages you’d like to add.
+With Apple’s powerful tools and technologies, including Xcode, Foundation APIs, Auto Layout, and Unicode support, it’s easy to prepare your apps to support multiple languages and regions, even before you know which languages you’d like to add.

-Use Apple APIs to correctly express user-visible or dynamically-generated values, such as dates, lengths, weights, prices, and currency symbols, across different locales.
+Use Foundation APIs to correctly express user-visible or dynamically-generated values, such as dates, lengths, weights, prices, and currency symbols, across different locales.
 Ensure your app accepts user-generated text in any language and in multiple languages at once, independent of the user interface language.
 This allows app content to appear in the user’s preferred language and format.
+SwiftUI makes it easy to create localized apps.
+User-visible text is automatically extracted by Xcode and default layout behaviors are localization-ready.
 You can also take advantage of Auto Layout to automatically adjust the dimensions and layouts of views, extensive Unicode support to work with text from any language, the powerful text handling technologies of Cocoa and Cocoa Touch to display, lay out, and edit text in many languages, and much more.

-With iOS 13 and iPadOS 13, users can select their preferred language for your app independent of their device language, making it easy for multilingual users to switch between languages in your app.
-On macOS Catalina, users can set the language of an app in the Language & Region section of System Preferences.
+With iOS and iPadOS, users can select their preferred language for your app independent of their device language, making it easy for multilingual users to switch between languages in your app.
+On macOS, users can set the language of an app in the Language & Region section of System Preferences.

 Market-specific demographics, such as population, language, and purchasing power, can help you better understand areas that might have an affinity or need for your app.
 Every market has its own preferences for the types of apps or categories customers most enjoy.
 For example, games are popular worldwide, however strategy games may be more popular in a particular region.
 Consider selecting markets with similar attributes to those in which you have already established success, such as strong app downloads, sales, usage, or retention metrics, as this may make for easier growth.
 When selecting a market, assess how your app might fit in and how its value and functionality aligns with that market’s needs.
 You may even identify a need in the market that is not yet filled, allowing you to bring unique value to users with your app.